OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/dev-env/eclipse.md

 * [Eclipse Downloads](http://www.eclipse.org/downloads/eclipse-packages/)

 This will default to the newest environment, which is Neon.
 Based on the Photran documentation, use the older Mars version.
-Therefore, use the links on the right side of the download page to access Eclipse Mars downloads:o
+Therefore, use the links on the right side of the download page to access Eclipse Mars downloads:

 * [Eclipse Mars](http://www.eclipse.org/mars/)